XLSForm/xlsform.github.io/_sections/home-english.md

 For advanced users, who need to perform complex queries on external data without restrictions, an external XML data file can be added with question type **xml-external**.
 The value in the **name** column can be used to refer to this data in any formula (e.g. for a calculation, constraint, relevant, or choice_filter) using the **instance('name')** function.
 A file with the same name and the **.xml** extension should be uploaded with the form.
 See below for an example that requires uploading a file called houses.xml with the form.

+If your external data file consists of many thousands of lines, please test carefully whether the performance is satisfactory on the lowest spec device you intend to use.
+If it is too slow, consider using [External Selects](#external-selects) instead if your data collection application supports this.

 | type                      | name         | label           | calculation                                                  |
 | ------------------------- | ------------ | --------------- | ------------------------------------------------------------ |